Role Primitives: Why AI Assistants Must Transmogrify into Agents Performing Classic Social Roles

 The Problem

-As an example, in 2025 newly released ChatGPT5 came off as cold and snarky to many, yet others had earlier complained that ChatGPT4o was annoyingly sycophantic; on the other hand, there were many who liked and defended each of these rather abstract personalities.
+As an example, in 2025, newer generations of ChatGPT came off as cold and snarky to many, yet others had earlier complained that ChatGPT4o was annoyingly sycophantic; on the other hand, there were many who liked and defended each of these rather abstract personalities.
 Both damning critiques and strong defenses were vociferously voiced.

-Of equal if not greater importance, what kind of behavioral approach we expect from our assistants constantly diverges: should the assistant be a thinking partner, a teacher, a wise advisor, an executive coach, or a strategic planner?
-We often don’t ourselves know from one part of an interaction to the next, so how can the AIs be expected to know?
+Of equal if not greater importance, the kind of behavioral approach that we expect from our assistants constantly diverges: should an assistant, for example, be a thinking partner, a teacher, a wise advisor, an executive coach, or a strategic planner?
+We often don’t ourselves know from one part of an interaction to the next what we in fact want, so how can the AIs possibly be expected to know?

 What does this indicate?
-A reasoned conclusion would lead us to believe that perhaps one monolithic assistant behavior and personality type — one monadic stylistic, emotional, functional characteristic set; identity, in essence — is insufficient for the varied needs of AI users.
+A reasonable conclusion might be that one monolithic yet abstract and variable assistant behavior and personality framework — one monadic stylistic, emotional, functional characteristic set, identity in essence — is ineffective at meeting the increasingly complex and varied needs of AI users today.

-To solve this, we’ve hacked together various unsatisfactory workarounds: elaborate prompt engineering, brand-specific features like Gems, custom GPT wrappers, and surface-level personalization settings.
-These have value but remain either too narrowly tuned or too vague and illegible.
-What is needed is an intuitive, stable framework to deal with this issue.
+To solve this, model designers have hacked together various unsatisfactory workarounds: shallow descriptive personas, elaborate prompt engineering, brand-specific features like Gems, custom GPT wrappers, and surface-level personalization settings.
+These doubtless improve fitness but remain either too narrowly tuned or too vague and illegible to perform the complex task of AI-human attunement.
+What is needed is an intuitive, stable, and most importantly, sociologically and anthropologically grounded overarching framework to deal with this issue.

 The Solution: Role Primitives Performing Classic Social Roles

-As individuals we exist as members of society, and our societies are filled with classic and standard role categories that make our interactions with both strangers and close associates legible and comfortable.
-We don’t just interact with various personality types, we interact with people performing roles that exhibit specific functionalities and intuitively associated personality characteristics and constraints.
+As individuals we exist as members of society, and our societies are filled with classic and standard role categories that make our interactions with both strangers and intimates reflexively legible and comfortable.
+We don’t just interact as humans with various personality types, we interact with people performing deeply grounded roles that exhibit specific functionalities and intuitively associated personality characteristics and constraints.

-It may be an administrative assistant, a butler (if we have one, and if we don’t we still immediately understand the range of behaviors and personalities expected), a coach, a companion, a confidant, a librarian.
-We can intuit what kinds of questions a health or a fitness coach might ask, what kind of personality he or she might exhibit, and what lines they may and may not cross, what behaviors he or she might perform.
+When encountering a new person we nearly inevitably, nearly instinctively attempt to categorize him or her in terms of his or her role.
+Whether it be an administrative assistant, a butler (if we have one, and if we don’t we still immediately understand the range of behaviors and personalities expected), a coach, a companion, a confidant or a librarian, we immediately intuit what kinds of questions a health or fitness coach might ask, what kind of personality he or she might exhibit, and what lines they may and may not cross, what behaviors he or she might perform.

 We know what a butler does and what kinds of things he or she might arrange, from countless books, movies, and TV shows.
-Each social role blends a functional mandate with a discrete and expected personality range.
+Each social role that we interact with inevitably blends both a functional mandate with a discrete and expected personality range.
 They are culturally legible.
-We can intuit how a confidant (a close, emotionally available friend) might respond to an emotional eruption, how an assistant might limit their inquiries despite curiosity, and how he or she might act and function — cheerfully, compassionately, but efficiently, delving just deep enough to perform their role and provide just the appropriate degree of emotional support and affirmation.
+We can almost innately intuit how a (proper) confidant (a close, emotionally available friend) might respond to an emotional eruption, how an assistant might limit their inquiries despite curiosity, and how he or she might act and function — cheerfully, compassionately, but efficiently, delving just deep enough to perform their role and provide just the appropriate degree of emotional support and affirmation.

 Minimum Specification